 Expertise: Corruption, national security law, Southeast Asia, illicit finance

-Trevor Sutton is a fellow for National Security and International Policy at American Progress.
+Trevor Sutton is a senior fellow for National Security and International Policy at American Progress.
 Previously, Sutton worked at the U.N.
 Development Programme and International Organization for Migration, where he advised on anti-corruption issues.
 He also served as a presidential management fellow in the Office of the Secretary of Defense and as a judicial clerk at the U.S. Court of Appeals for the District of Columbia Circuit.
 Sutton has published on a range of legal and foreign policy issues, including a book on the constitutional legacy of the war on terror written with Yale Law School professor Owen Fiss.
 Sutton holds a B.A. from Stanford University; an M.Phil. from Oxford, where he was a Marshall scholar; and a J.D. from Yale.
 He speaks Mandarin and French.
 In addition to his work at American Progress, Sutton is a senior adviser for foreign policy at Human Rights First.